sheggamharshith/image_conversion/README.md

-# image_conversion
+# image_conversion Fast Api
-this is the image conversion basic example

-This will help you to convert your image to text by using tesseract api calls
+This is basic project on image conversion  using  fast api pure tempalates which involves using the image as spooled file which can handle larger data sets and images